 In Xink Exchange Connector enter the username and secret/password of your API user.
 Click “Test” to test the connection and “Save” to save your settings and exit to the main menu.

-Start Importing Users and Signatures from Xink Cloud to the local database
+4.)
+Start downloading Users and Signatures from Xink Cloud to the local database

 After you are done with the configuration it is time to import users in Xink Cloud to the local SQL database (LgdaUsers table).